Agam Goyal

 Affiliated Groups

-I am a first-year Computer Science Ph.D. student at the University of Illinois Urbana-Champaign, co-advised by Prof. Hari Sundaram and Prof. Eshwar Chandrasekharan.
+I’m a second-year Computer Science Ph.D. student at the University of Illinois Urbana–Champaign, co-advised by Prof. Hari Sundaram and Prof. Eshwar Chandrasekharan.
 I also collaborate closely with Prof. Koustuv Saha.
 Previously, I was an undergraduate student at the University of Wisconsin-Madison majoring in Computer Science, Mathematics, and Data Science, and advised by Prof. Hanbaek Lyu and Prof. Junjie Hu.

-Currently, I am working as a Ph.D.
-Research Intern at Adobe Research, mentored by Dr. Apoorv Saxena and Dr. Koyel Mukherjee.
-I am working on developing continual learning techniques for LLMs with applications to agentic RAG settings.
+Last summer, I worked as a Research Intern at Adobe Research, mentored by Dr. Apoorv Saxena and Dr. Koyel Mukherjee.

-If you are an undergraduate student interested in gaining research experience, please reach out to me at agamg2@illinois.edu.
+If you’re an undergraduate interested in research experience, feel free to reach out: agamg2@illinois.edu.
 A strong background in ML/NLP and experience with PyTorch is highly recommended.

 News